 - drive the car with a sign in the window offering it for sale, including wording such as 'Buy me or interested?—Ph 1234 5678'.

-Approved inspection stations are the only businesses in Queensland that can issue safety certificates—these are service stations, garages and workshops that have been approved by the Queensland Government.
+Approved inspection stations offer vehicle inspections, and are the only businesses in Queensland that can issue safety certificates.

 Getting a safety certificate for an unregistered vehicle